Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Redis.NonSslPort.md

 ## DESCRIPTION

-Azure Cache for Redis is configured to accept unencrypted connections using a non-SSL port.
+Azure Cache for Redis can be configured to accept encrypted and unencrypted connections.
-Unencrypted connections are disabled by default.
+By default, only encrypted communication is accepted.
+To accept unencrypted connections, the non-SSL port must be enabled.
+Using the non-SSL port for Azure Redis cache allows unencrypted communication to Redis cache.

-Unencrypted communication to Redis Cache could allow disclosure of information to an untrusted party.
+Unencrypted communication can potentially allow disclosure of sensitive information to an untrusted party.

 ## RECOMMENDATION

-Azure Cache for Redis should be configured to only accept secure connections.

-When the non-SSL port is enabled, encrypted and unencrypted connections are permitted.
-To prevent unencrypted connections, disable the non-SSL port.

-Unless explicitly required, consider disabling the non-SSL port.
+Consider only using secure connections to Redis cache by enabling SSL and disabling the non-SSL port.

 ## EXAMPLES